alexbfree/thesis/src/chapter-4.md

 The removal of the gatekeeper role redistributes the power to interpret, select and judge data.
 Families would no longer be prevented from participating in data-based decision making.
 I theorise that shifting the data access from the domain of the support worker to the shared domain of the support meeting would move the LDM closer to the heart of the support relationship, creating a more balanced relationship and increasing families' agency and power.

 Support for shifting the LDM through shared data interaction is seen in the findings: Both families and staff said they would value a shared data interaction approach.
 Multiple participants independently imagined benefits of reviewing data and consent together [[4.3.2](#4.3.2.2); [4.3.3](#4.3.3.2); [4.3.3](#4.3.3.3)].
-Participants perceive shared data interaction as an improvement, but it has not been tested in practice, so it is important to consider the benefits and implications of such a shift.
+Participants perceive shared data interaction as an improvement, but it has not been tested in practice, so the remainder of this subsection will consider the benefits and implications of such a shift.

 <a name="4.4.3.2">**Individual/Family Benefits**</a>